Time Stands Still in this Corner of the Welsh Heartland

 Our Meirionnydd Coastal Path holidays are available to walk March to October.

 Trains call at Porthmadog roughly once every two hours Monday - Saturday, with a solitary train stopping in each direction on Sundays.
-During the day, trains run through to/from Shrewsbury and Birmingham International (joining or splitting from a portion to/from Aberystwyth), but in the evening they start/terminate at Machynlleth.
+During the day, trains run through to/from Shrewsbury and Birmingham International (joining or splitting from a portion to/from Aberystwyth), but in the evening trains start/terminate at Machynlleth.

 Trains from Machynlleth meet Pwllheli and Aberystwyth, towards Shrewsbury and Birmingham International.
 The service in each direction is approximately two trains hourly.